-Once you have set a strategy for each stakeholder group, you need to identify communication actions to get you there.
-Get these actions into your calendar as soon as possible.
-For each action, answer the following questions:
+Once you have set a strategy for each stakeholder group, identify the communication actions that will get you there.
+Answer the following questions for each action:

 - Who is the communication for?

 - What is the message?

 - How will the message be delivered (in person, email, presentation, social media, webpage, etc.)?

 Group communication actions.
 Planning the same communications for stakeholders with similar interests/impact will save you time and effort.
 If you decide to write a biweekly tech update, send it to all stakeholders who have a technical interest in the project.
 If you plan a one-on-one meeting with each of your supporters, prepare a common list of questions to probe their needs.

 Send the right messenger.
 The person who delivers the message should have credibility with the target audience.
 A finance-savvy business analyst might be right for stakeholders from marketing, but might not be the best person to present to R&D.

 Schedule in your calendar.
 Plan time to develop the message and rehearse the delivery as needed.
 Don’t leave important stakeholder communications to chance encounters in the coffee area.